mhelmkampf/bash_tricks/index.md

 for i in A B C ; do echo ${i} ; done for i in {1..3} ; do echo ${i} ; done

-# If the list are lines of a file, use a while loop
+# If the list consists of lines in file, use a while loop
 while read LINE ; do cat ${LINE}.fas ; done < list.txt

 # If-else statement